MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/onboard-configure-windows-defender-advanced-threat-protection.md

 ms.date: 04/16/2018
 ---

-# Onboard and set up Windows Defender Advanced Threat Protection
+# Onboard machines to the Windows Defender ATP service

 **Applies to:**